petli/petli.github.io/til/_posts/2016-01-17-vlan-dhcpd.md

 their VLAN tags, so that iptables filters can later use those marks to determine whether to deliver the DHCP packets or not.

-I chosed the much simpler solution: moved the devices on eth0 onto a new VLAN, and told dhcpd to only listen on the VLAN interfaces in `/etc/default/isc-dhcp-server`:
+I chose the much simpler solution: moved the devices on eth0 onto a new VLAN, and told dhcpd to only listen on the VLAN interfaces in `/etc/default/isc-dhcp-server`: